 Grapefruit may interact with Methylprednisolone Alphapharm and affect the way your body uses the medicine.

-Tell your doctor or pharmacist as soon as possible if you do not feel well while you are taking Methylprednisolone Alphapharm.
+Tell your doctor or pharmacist as soon as possible if you do not feel well while you are being treated with Methylprednisolone

 Do not be alarmed by this list of possible side effects.